RobCaamano/Toxic-Text-Classifier/README.md

 ### <ins> Available Models </ins>

-The site includes various pre-trained models with different levels of training and weighting:
+The site includes various pre-trained models with different levels of training and weighting.
+This shows my development progress and the implementation of class weights for higher accuracy:

 - **Toxicity - 1 Epoch**